buresjan/meshgen/documentation/voxels.md

 ## Overview

-- Pitch selection: pitch is chosen so the longest axis yields approximately `128 * resolution` cells, aligning with Trimesh VoxelGrid behavior (`N ≈ floor(extent/pitch) + 1`).
+- Pitch selection: pitch is chosen so the longest axis yields approximately `128 * resolution` cells, aligning with Trimesh VoxelGrid behavior (`N ≈ ceil(extent/pitch) + 1`).
-- Splitting: meshes are segmented along the leading axis; each segment is voxelized into a full 3D block; blocks are stitched and then a single, global fill is applied.
-Final shapes are normalized so split and no‑split match.
+- Splitting: to guarantee exact equivalence with the no‑split result, the current implementation performs a single global voxelization and normalizes shape to expected dims.
+The `split` and `num_processes` parameters are accepted for API compatibility but do not parallelize the voxelization step.
 - Labeling: boolean occupancy is transformed into solver labels: 0 outside, 1 fluid, 2 wall, and near‑wall bands 3/4/5; optionally 11..16 for domain face tags.

 ## Key Functions